psb/bucklescript.github.io/docs/function.md

 draw(10, 20, undefined);
 ```

-We've compiled to the same function, but now the usage is much clearer on the BS side thanks to labels!
+We have compiled to the same function, but now the usage is much clearer on the BS side thanks to labels!

-**Note**: in this particular case, you need a unit, `()` after `border`, since `border` is an [optional argument at the last position](https://reasonml.github.io/docs/en/function.html#optional-labeled-arguments).
-Not having a unit to indicate you've finished applying the function would generate a warning.
+**Note**: in this particular case, you need a unit - `()` - after `border` since `border` is an [optional argument at the last position](https://reasonml.github.io/docs/en/function.html#optional-labeled-arguments).
+Not having a unit to indicate you have finished applying the function would generate a warning.

 ## Object Method

-Functions attached to a JS objects require a special way of binding to them, using `bs.send`:
+Functions attached to JS objects require a special way of binding to them.
+This is done using `bs.send`:

 ```ocaml
 type document (* abstract type for a document object *)